Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 \section{Transportability of Causal Knowledge}

-Extrapolating causal knowledge across settings is a fundamental problem in causal inference.
-Experiments are usually conducted in different populations than they are supposed to inform.
+Extrapolating causal knowledge across domains is a fundamental problem in causal inference.
+Experiments are usually conducted in different contexts than those in which the lessons drawn from them are supposed to be applied.
 Expecting experimental results to hold across populations may be fallacious, however, if domains differ structurally in important ways. \citet{Duflo2008} allude to this problem in a development economics context when asking: \emph{``If a program worked for poor rural women in Africa, will it work for middle-income urban men in South Asia?"}.
 In this section, we discuss the conditions under which a transfer of causal knowledge across structurally heterogeneous domains is valid.
-This issue is known under the rubric of \emph{``transportability"} in the computer science literature, while social scientists usually refer to it as \emph{``external validity"} \citep{Shadish2002,Bareinboim2013,Pearl2014}.\footnote{In econometrics, the term ``external validity" is sometimes used in the narrower sense of extrapolating local average treatment effect estimates to the group of always- and never-takers within the same empirical domain \citep{Kowalski2018}.
-In the remainder of this section, we will focus on the more challenging task of transporting causal knowledge across domains.} \citet{Nakamura2018} discuss the challenge of external validity from a macroeconomic perspective and come to the conclusion that \emph{``even very cleanly identified monetary and fiscal natural experiments give us, at best, only a partial assessment of how future monetary and fiscal policy actions---which may differ in important ways from those in the past---will affect the economy."} Causal diagrams, in conjunction with do-calculus, allow to formally address these kinds of concerns in a principled, general, and efficient way, eliciting the assumptions needed to analyze these settings and making precise how much can actually be learned from experiments across different domains.
+This issue is known under the rubric of \emph{``transportability"} in the artificial intelligence literature, while social scientists usually refer to it as \emph{``external validity"} (\citealp{Shadish2002,Bareinboim2013,Pearl2014}). \citet{Nakamura2018} discuss the challenge of external validity from a macroeconomic perspective and come to the conclusion that \emph{``even very cleanly identified monetary and fiscal natural experiments give us, at best, only a partial assessment of how future monetary and fiscal policy actions---which may differ in important ways from those in the past---will affect the economy."} Causal diagrams, in conjunction with do-calculus, allow to formally address these kinds of concerns in a principled, general, and efficient way, eliciting the assumptions needed to analyze these settings and making precise how much can actually be learned from experiments across different domains.

-In practice, it is often implicitly assumed that an experimental result obtained in population $\Pi$ provides at least a good approximation for the impact of the same intervention in other settings.
+In practice, it is often implicitly assumed that an experimental result obtained in a population $\Pi$ provides at least a good approximation for the impact of the same intervention in other settings.
 This assumption is made for convenience, because it allows to use results from $\Pi$ for policy decisions in a different population $\Pi^*$.
 However, such kind of \emph{direct transportability}, which we formally define in the following, is likely to be violated in many empirical settings.